FernandoDranzer21/FernandoDranzer21/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently working as a Java at Prosegur.
+- 👨🏽‍💻 I’m currently working as a Java at BCP.
 - 🌱 I’m currently exploring English .
 - 🤔 My interests are Neural Networks and NodeJs
 - 💼 I’m  Bachelor's degree in Systems Engineer.